Open book that is full of note tabs behind blog banner.

 When being an author or making all the money isn’t your goal…

 Continuing on from last month’s post about how authors make money.
-I wanted to talk here about why making money might now be an author’s primary concern.
+I wanted to talk here about why making money might not be an author’s primary concern.
 There are lots of other good reasons to become an author.
 The large majority of authors that Page One Media works with are experts in something.
 Publishing a book is generally a means to an end for them.
 They are professionals, academics, and journalists—doctors, lawyers, judges, psychologists, they work in politics or are deans of colleges or run their own businesses.
 Their books expand their platform, help them secure tenure, and give them credibility.
 Not everyone needs to publish a book to do these things—save getting tenure which most professors need to publish to secure their position at a university (or publish scholarly articles depending on their institution).
 Even if this is you, the financial inner workings of publishing are still relevant to you and you should take a look back at last month’s post.
 If you need to or want to publish again in the future, you will need to sell books.

 Why publish a book and what do you have to gain?